pgMemento/pgMemento/README.md

 To get the whole query described in the last chapters call `pgmemento.restore_query`.
-As for the first two arguments it takes two txids specifying the transaction range you are interested in.
+As for the first two arguments it takes two transaction IDs specifying the transaction range you are interested in.
 Then you need to name the table and the schema, optionally followed by an `audit_id`, if you are only interested in a certain tuple.
 But, this function only returns the query string.
 You should use it along with `pgmemento.generate_log_entry` to return single tuples as JSONB objects or `pgmemento.generate_log_entries` to return a setof JSONB records